 E-waste can also be dropped off for free at any of the Unplug N Drop locations around Adelaide.
 See the Unplug N Drop website for your nearest drop off point.

 Televisions, computers and computer equipment can all be taken to Adelaide Waste and Recycling Centre (end of Morphett Road, North Plympton) for free disposal.
-Other electronic waste items will attract a fee.

 Additional free drop off points for e-waste can be found at zero waste